progit/progit2/TRANSLATING.md

 ## Setting up a publication chain for e-books

-This is a quite technical task.
-Please ping @jnavila for this.
+This is a technical task, please ping @jnavila to get started with epub publication.

 ## Beyond Pro Git